St Fintan's, Colt GAA

 Colt has also won the Laois Junior Hurling Championship twice in 1959 and 1996.
 In 1996, a double was achieved as Colt also won the Laois Junior "C" Hurling Championship with their second team.
 The junior teams most recent success was in 2019 when Colt won the Division 5 hurling league.

 Football since 2020 is the way Colt is now represented.
 In 1998, the club won the Laois Junior "B" Football Championship title for the first time ever.
 In 2004, the All-County Football League Division 4 title was also won.
 Since 2011 the club has played many county finals and has not won a title since 1998 in football.

-The club grounds are called Pairc Sean Uí hUidhrín and club colours are blue and gold.
+The club grounds are called Pairc Sean Uí hUidhrín after local politician Kieran the Goose Joyce and club colours are blue and gold.

 History

 There was a club in the area before Colt called Raheen.
 This disbanded and later people got together to set up Colt GAA.